pantheon-systems/documentation/source/_docs/rsync-and-sftp.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p markdown="1">Regardless of which platform you are using, WordPress or Drupal, your files need to be in the <code>/files</code> directory.
-This directory maps to <code>sites/default/files</code> for Drupal and <code>wp-content/uploads</code> for WordPress.
-If you're serving the site from a [nested docroot](/docs/nested-docroot/), these paths will be within the <code>web</code> directory.
-You'll need to modidfy the rsync source argument path.</p>
+<p markdown="1">Regardless of framework, WordPress or Drupal, your files need to be in the `/files` directory.
+This directory maps to `sites/default/files` for Drupal and `wp-content/uploads` for WordPress.
+Adjust paths as needed to include `web` (e.g., `web/wp-content/uploads`) for [sites configured to use a nested docroot](/docs/nested-docroot/).</p>
 </div>

 ## Examples